r00tk1ll3r/SAS.h/README.md

 this header file's  sort and search functions can use only for decimal floating point values and integer values

-i Created a CPP file called SAS_Header_file_Demonstration.cpp for Demonstrate SAS.h Header file's Functions uses and Also i uploaded Binary Version Test it use it give your Feedbacks to Improme My Header File
+i Created a CPP file called SAS_Header_file_Demonstration.cpp for Demonstrate SAS.h Header file's Functions uses and Also i uploaded Binary Version. so guys Test My header file Use my head file and give your Feedbacks to Improme My Header File